EU's Vestager to meet Google complainants in coming weeks

-BRUSSELS Europe's antitrust chief will meet Google's (GOOGL.O) critics in the coming weeks in an effort to resolve issues in a four-year investigation which has stirred up politicians and lawmakers on both sides of the Atlantic.
+BRUSSELS Dec 11 Europe's antitrust chief will meet Google's critics in the coming weeks in an effort to resolve issues in a four-year investigation which has stirred up politicians and lawmakers on both sides of the Atlantic.

 European Competition Commissioner Margrethe Vestager said she wanted new information on the case.
 Her predecessor, Joaquin Almunia, rejected three attempts by the world's most popular Internet search engine to settle the case without a fine.